-for $1\leq s \leq r-1.$ Note that a simplicial complex can be considered as a hypergraph, the definition of independent number and chromatic number for simplicial complexes can be defined as follows: \begin{defn}[Independent number] For a simplicial complex $K=(V,S)$, the independent number is
+for $1\leq s \leq r-1$ (see \cite{KrivelevichSudakov}).
+Note that a simplicial complex can be regarded as a hypergraph.
+Thus, the definition of independence number and chromatic number for simplicial complexes can be defined as follows: \begin{defn}[Independence number] For a simplicial complex $K=(V,S)$, the independence number is

 \end{defn}

 \begin{defn}[Chromatic number] For a simplicial complex $K=(V,S)$, the chromatic number is

 \end{defn}